juicedata/juicefs-csi-driver/docs/en/administration/troubleshooting-cases.md

   If mount pod crashes and restarts, or manually deleted and recreated, accessing JuiceFS (e.g. running `df`) inside the application pod will result in this error, indicating that the mount point is gone:

   ```
-  transport endpoint is not connected
+  Transport endpoint is not connected

+  df: /jfs: Socket not connected
   ```

   In this case, you'll need to enable [automatic mount point recovery](../guide/pv.md#automatic-mount-point-recovery), so that mount point is propagated to the application pod, as long as the mount pod can continue to run after failure, application will be able to use JuiceFS inside container.